douggetty/douggetty/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm currently a Graduate Student Researcher at the University of Pittsburgh.
-My research interests include language processing, quantitative methods, and second language acquisition.
-I am currently most focused on projects investigating how comprehenders obtain non-literal interpretations of language input, but I am interested in exploring whether and the ability to gain non-literal interpretations of language connects to broader phenomena such as misinformation, text (mis)comprehension, and memory.
+I'm currently working as a Data Scientist at McGraw Hill.
+Before that, I was Graduate Student Researcher at the University of Pittsburgh where I trained with Dr. Scott Fraundorf.
+My research focused on language comprehension and conversation.
+I had a particular focus investigating how comprehenders obtain non-literal interpretations of noisy language input.

 {{< icon name="download" pack="fas" >}} Download my two-page {{< staticref "uploads/2023-01-29-resume-public.pdf" "newtab" >}}resumé{{< /staticref >}}.